 In addition to this, PAI consideration is necessary for filling in the Investment Manager's proprietary ESG Scorecards.
 The ESG Scorecard questions address PAI indicators such as: indicators on GHG emissions and intensity, exposure to the fossil fuel sector, activities negatively affecting biodiversity sensitive areas, deforestation, board gender diversity, and social and employee matters.
-Analysts and portfolio managers fill in the scorecards, which are thereafter calibrated and discussed with the ESG function to ensure that PAI indicators are sufficiently considered and that any potential outliers are discussed.
-Scorecards are updated on an annual basis.
+Analysts and portfolio managers fill in impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.